 - Median home price: $583,000

 This is admittedly anecdotal, but I’ve met three people from Sharon in my life, and they’re all pretty wonderful.
 More practically speaking, this town has a longstanding history of investing in its school system, and it draws families who share that priority (and appreciate the commuter rail stop).
-What’s more, it’s home to some beautiful nature and conservation land, including Mass Audubon’s Moose Hill Wildlife Sanctuary, and Lake Massapoag, which offers legit beaches, kids’ camps, concerts, and boating in the center of town.
+What’s more, Sharon is home to some beautiful nature and conservation land, including Mass Audubon’s Moose Hill Wildlife Sanctuary, and Lake Massapoag, which offers legit beaches, kids’ camps, concerts, and boating in the center of town.
 Prices aren’t necessarily cheap here — but you certainly get a lot for your money.

 Best places: The real bargains